ca-123321/pairwise-go/README.md

 For instance, `go run main.go -order=7 -show=true` to display the projective plane order 7.

+`go run main.go -help` for options.

 ```
 Usage:
   -color (default true)
     Print in color, or if false, black and white with stroked hexagon outline
   -format (default false)
     Format with commas for python/etc
+  -hexdeck
+    Send the PP to hexmaker and make a set of images (default true)
   -order int (default 5)
       Order of the projective plane (default 3)
   -show (default false)